 Personally, I would come back to Asimoni, even if I were to stay in a room without view.
 Because beautiful people open for you the biggest windows in life!

 Did you know that?

-Asimoni does not serve breakfast, but if you wish, you can enjoy it at "Propolis", beside the Land Gate, under the shade of the large trees or in its cozy interior: there is a special arrangement, breakfast there is rich and prices are reasonable.
+Asimoni does not serve breakfast, but if you wish, you can enjoy it at a Coffee shop nearby that Nikos may propose, where there is a special arrangement, for a fulfilling breakfast with reasonable prices.

 Do not hesitate to ask Nikos whatever you want for your stay in the city.
 It is no coincidence that there is a large city map right next to the entrance!